bc2026/TechnicalDebt_LLMIntegration/README.md

 ### macOS/Windows

-Download and install the latest version from the [Ollama website](https://ollama.com/download).
+Update to the latest version from the [Ollama website](https://ollama.com/download).

 ## Troubleshooting